 Rodney Chatman, 6-1, R-Jr.: Chatman transferred from Chattanooga to Dayton in May.
 Of the four transfers sitting out this season, he has the most playing experience at the college level.
 He started 28 games as a sophomore and averaged 32.3 minutes.
 He averaged 13.3 points, 4.4 rebounds and 4.5 assists.

 Ryan Mikesell, 6-7, R-Sr.: The St. Henry grad will leave Dayton a year later than planned because he redshirted last season after undergoing two surgeries for hip impingements.
-He’s averaging 8.7 points and 4.9 rebounds through 14 games this season, and through 13 games, he led Dayton starters in the plus-minus stat.
-When he’s on the court, Dayton has outscored its opponents by 11.2 points per 40 minutes.
-That’s almost two times better than any other starter.
+He was one of the most improved players in the Atlantic 10 in 2018-19, averaging 10.1 points and 5.3 rebounds and starting 32 of 33 games.

-Chase Johnson, 6-9, R-So.: Johnson, who committed to Dayton on Sunday and officially joined the roster Monday, will be the highest-ranked recruit on the roster.
+Chase Johnson, 6-9, R-So.: Johnson will be the highest-ranked recruit on the roster.
 He was a four-star prospect who ranked 98th in the class of 2017, according to ESPN.com.
 Johnson appeared in two games this season for the Florida Gators, averaging 3.0 points and 2.0 rebounds in six minutes per game.
 Injuries and illness slowed him throughout his time in Gainesville.
 He has three seasons of eligibility remaining, so he would be part of a senior class in 2022 that includes Toppin, Cohill and Policelli.

 Moulaye Sissoko, 6-10, Fr.: The only true freshman entering the program in 2019, Sissoko committed to Dayton in October.
 He is a three-star recruit who ranks 306th in the 2019 class, according to 247Sports.com.
-He’s from Mali in West Africa and is now playing at Lincoln Academy in Suwanee, Ga.
+He’s from Mali in West Africa and attended Lincoln Academy in Suwanee, Ga.